 Although the torque value is the same, the actual measured value is different.
 In the first couple of years that value is still within the tolerance interval, but at year three, it falls outside the tolerance interval and the nutrunner must be adjusted to ensure it continues to give an accurate result.

 By calibrating and adjusting the tools, it ensures that their precision remains at the required level.
-This is important for a number of reasons:
+3 reasons why this is important:

 the tool works properly, maintaining correct tightening over time

 the company complies with standards and quality system regulatory requirements, and therefore avoid possible legal consequences regarding product liability.
 If a company is ISO 9001 certified, it is required to calibrate its tools to ensure the quality of the finished products and services